How do online retailers offer free shipping?

 • Other logistics companies are using social media to create social communities built around their core service, bringing together clients and employees together into a virtual conversation.

 There are hundreds of social media platforms on the internet.
 It is a world that is evolving fast, but definitely not going away.
 Social Media is not about being everywhere and talking to everyone.
-It’s just not realistic to do that.
+Its just not realistic to do that.

 __________________